Schedule & Agenda

 What Retail Counsel Need to Know about Advertising Law — a 360° Perspective with the NAD, In-House, and Outside Experts

 Dive into the biggest advertising issues retail in-house counsel are currently facing—now with perspectives from every side.
 Hear directly from the head of BBB National Programs' National Advertising Division (NAD), a leading in-house lawyer, and seasoned outside counsel as they unpack the legal and practical challenges retailers are navigating today.
-From enforcement trends to real-world strategies, this panel offers a 360-degree view of what’s shaping retail advertising law right now. -
+From enforcement trends to real-world strategies, this panel offers a 360-degree view of what’s shaping retail advertising law right now.- Speakers

 Winning with Experts: Best Practices and Challenges in Consumer Class Litigation

 Expert witnesses are often at the heart of consumer class action litigation, shaping class certification and trial outcomes – while also driving much of the litigation expense along the way.
 This session will offer practical insights on how to deploy experts strategically, manage Daubert and Comcast challenges, navigate the evolving use of conjoint analysis in damage models, and avoid the pitfall of overreliance or premature use of experts.
-Discover the real-world tactics top companies use to make or break consumer class actions with expert witnesses. - 4:30 PM – 4:45 PM
+Discover the real-world tactics top companies use to make or break consumer class actions with expert witnesses.- Speakers

 -